 - Length of state application process

 Educational requirements can vary greatly from one state to the next.
-In some states the required coursework to qualify to sit for the real estate examination is extensive, even requiring a college degree; however, this is not the norm.
+In some states the required coursework to qualify to sit for the real estate examination is extensive.
+Some may even require a college degree; however, this is not the norm.
 Most states have a prerequisite number of hours of specified coursework that must be completed at an approved, accredited real estate school.
-In many states the real estate pre-licensing coursework can be completed in weeks.
-To sit for the Florida real estate exam requires 63 hours of approved classes and a New York State real estate license requires just 75 hours.
-Other states have more lengthy requirements.
-California, for example, requires completion of three 45 hour long courses to sit for the California real estate exam; less than 300 class hours are needed to sit for the Colorado real estate broker exam.
+In many states, the real estate pre-licensing coursework can be completed in weeks.

-Where you get your real estate education will also contribute to how long to get real estate license.
-One option is a traditional real estate school.
-Depending upon the state that you are in and the number of hours the school chosen offers per week, in most cases the educational requirements can be completed in only 4-6 months.
+Where you get your real estate education will also contribute to how long it takes to get your real estate license.
+One option is a traditional real estate school where you take courses in a classroom.
+Depending upon the state that you are in and the number of hours offered per week, in most cases the educational requirements in a classroom setting can be completed in 4-6 months.
 An online real estate school can decrease the educational period from a few months to mere weeks.
-An accredited online real estate school will allow people to study at their own pace whenever and wherever they chose.
+An accredited online real estate school will allow people to study at their own pace, whenever and wherever they chose.
 Coursework can be completed in significantly less time for motivated individuals.
 Do your research to determine which is the best online real estate school.

-The application and exam process can also vary, adding anywhere from days to several weeks onto the time it takes to get a real estate license.
+The application and exam process can also vary, adding anywhere from days to several weeks onto the time it takes to get a license.
 Many states have automated the process of submitting your license application and taking your real estate exam.
 Some states will provide you test results and a temporary license at the test site.
-States that have not yet upgraded to an automated licensing system will still require mailing of applications and waiting for exam results to be released and the license to be sent to the broker of record.
+States that have not yet upgraded to an automated licensing system will still require mailing of applications, waiting for exam results to be released, and waiting for the license to be sent to the broker of record.